kabarigou/StanMoMo/README.md

 library(StanMoMo)
 ```

-## Important note
+## Important note if you install from source (install\_github)

 The main purpose of this package is to provide users high-level
 functions for estimating and forecasting mortality models in a Bayesian
 setting without requiring any knowledge of the Stan modeling language.
 This package depends on the [rstan](https://mc-stan.org/rstan/) package,
 which translates the Stan model to C++ code, which is compiled into a
 dynamic shared object (DSO).
-During the package installation, the
+If you install the binary package (what we
+recommend), the mortality models are already pre-compiled.
+If you
+install the source package, the models are compiled during the
-mortality models are pre-compiled and therefore you need a C++ compiler
+installation and therefore you need a C++ compiler on your machine (for
-on your machine (for instance, Rtools for Windows or Xcode on Mac, see
+instance, Rtools for Windows or Xcode on Mac, see
 [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for
 more details).
-Once the package will be released on CRAN (date not
-defined yet), all mortality models will be already pre-compiled in order
-to run immediately when called, avoiding compilation time.

 If you have any comments or suggestions about the package, feel free to
 email <karim.barigou@univ-lyon1.fr>